 20180520_095936.jpg

-Role of UX
+Strategic Role of UX

-In UX, our job is to make sure we’re solving the right problem.
-Instead of immediately optimizing flows or adding features, we should step back and question the assumptions behind the request.
+Instead of immediately optimizing flows or adding features as standard practice, we should step back and question the assumptions behind the request.
 Why does this problem exist in this form?
 Who defined it?
 What user needs or constraints might be missing?

 Often, teams get stuck because they’re answering the wrong question.
 Strong UX work reframes the problem, challenges the underlying mental models, helps the team see issues from a different angle before moving into solutions.